Extreme Puna Experience

 - Rich pre-Inca & Inca history and Gaucho living culture

 - Adventure sports of all kinds, soft and extreme

-- A range of interesting museums and exhibits
+- A wide range of interesting museums and exhibits

-- Opportunity to play sports – Golf and Polo for example
+- Opportunity to play sports – Golf being a prime example

 - Visits and tours of working farms and ranches